LUMART21/LUMART21/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning JAVA
+- 🌱 I’m currently learning Java and JavaScript
 - 💬 Ask me about Web Development and Geography
 - 📫 How to reach me: LinkedIn www.linkedin.com/in/ana-lucía-martínez-martínez
 - 😄 Pronouns: She/her
-- ⚡ Fun fact: Cartographic language is a form of visual expression used to convey geographic information -->
+- ⚡ Fun fact: Cartographic language is a form of visual expression used to convey geographic information.
+-->